-Total liabilities increased from the end of the previous fiscal year by 56.3 billion yen to 1,927.3 billion yen due primarily to increases in accrued expenses by 37.3 billion yen and contract liabilities by 26.8 billion yen, while balances of bonds, borrowings and lease liabilities decreased by 11.5 billion yen.
-Bonds and borrowings decreased by 18.1 billion yen from the end of the previous fiscal year to 248.8 billion yen, with the ratio of bonds and borrowings to total assets recording 5.2%, representing a 0.9 point decrease compared to the end of the previous fiscal year.
+Total liabilities increased compared to the end of the previous fiscal year by 83.2 billion yen to 2,010.5 billion yen due primarily to increases in trade payables by 59.8 billion yen and accrued expenses by 24.2 billion yen.
+Bonds and borrowings decreased compared to the end of the previous fiscal year by 31.7 billion yen to 217.1 billion yen, with the ratio of bonds and borrowings to total assets recording 4.3%, representing a 0.9 point decrease compared to the end of the previous fiscal year.

-Mitsubishi Electric Corporation stockholders' equity increased by 324.5 billion yen compared to the end of the previous fiscal year to 2,754.2 billion yen.
-The stockholders' equity ratio was recorded at 57.4%, representing a 2.3 point increase compared to the end of the previous fiscal year.
-These changes mainly result from increases from recording a net profit attributable to Mitsubishi Electric Corporation stockholders of 193.1 billion yen and accumulated other comprehensive income by 129.6 billion yen mainly reflecting a rise in stock prices and the yen depreciating against other currencies, despite a decrease due to dividend payment of 77.2 billion yen.
+Mitsubishi Electric Corporation stockholders' equity increased by 221.6 billion yen compared to the end of the previous fiscal year to 2,975.9 billion yen.
+The stockholders' equity ratio was recorded at 58.3%, representing a 0.9 point increase compared to the end of the previous fiscal year.
+These changes mainly result from increases due to recording a net profit attributable to Mitsubishi Electric Corporation stockholders of 203.4 billion yen and accumulated other comprehensive income by 72.7 billion yen mainly reflecting the yen depreciating against other currencies, despite a decrease due to a dividend payment of 85.7 billion yen.